-From June 5th to 16th, Rouen will be the centre of the world for people fond of sailing ships as the city will welcome dozens of them coming from all over the world.
-Forty-five tall ships, war ships and yachts are expected and they will moor in the heart of the city, along the quays of the Seine River where entertainments, leisure activities, theme villages, bars and restaurants will come one after the other.
+From June 6th to 16th, Rouen will be the centre of the world for people fond of sailing ships as the city will welcome dozens of them coming from all over the world.
+Dozens of tall ships, war ships and yachts are expected and they will moor in the heart of the city, along the quays of the Seine River where entertainments, leisure activities, theme villages, bars and restaurants will come one after the other.
 An area where people will have free access, as to the ships that will be for most of them open to the public.
 It will be even possible to have lunch aboard some of them.

 [ Practical ]

 130 km from Paris on autoroutes A14, A13 then on N15

 - By train

 Intercités train from Paris Saint Lazare to Rouen.
 The journey takes 1 h 10 to 1 h 30

 Hôtel Mercure Centre

 Best Western Hôtel du Vieux Marché

 Hôtel La Cathédrale

 Village open very day from 10am to 2am, till 3pm only on June 16th